Kratso/full-stack-challenge/README.md

 * Delete an existing task
 * Adding a new task
 * Update data from task (title, description, status)
-* Reorder columns content and the columns themselves
+* Reorder columns content and the columns themselves.
+These changes must be reflected in DB (add any necessary field to it)

 We will appreciate some of this extra functionalities: